Best gaming headsets in 2025: I'd bet my ears on these headphones

 The wired version of these is still our pick for the best gaming headset, so it's no surprise that the HyperX Cloud Alpha Wireless is the best wireless gaming headset.
 The wireless version shares pretty much all the benefits of the wired one, but eliminates that cumbersome cable.

-One worry with wireless headsets is battery life, and it's in this department that HyperX has somehow smashed it out the park, across the next park, and beyond the horizon.
+One worry with wireless headsets is battery life, and it's in this department that HyperX has somehow smashed it out of the park, across the next park, and beyond the horizon.
 This headset has a battery life of up to 300 hours, which is beyond the pale as far as I'm concerned.
 Nothing should be capable of such wizardry.

-This bore out in Hope's testing of the Cloud Alpha Wireless, too, as she found that she couldn't even come close to draining its battery in a week of testing, and she did try her damndest to.
+This bore out in Hope's testing of the Cloud Alpha Wireless, too, as she found that she couldn't even come close to draining its battery in a week of testing, and she did try her damndest too.
 It just lasts for an impossibly long time.

 Moving on to its sound profile, this is a little different to the wired version, but no less pleasant.
-It's equally crisp across all ranges and directional sound is spot-on.
+It's equally crisp across all ranges and the directional sound is spot-on.
 Its microphone is fine, nothing to write home about but nothing to worry about, either.

 The only real downside to this headset is it doesn't crank up as loud as some of the other headsets we've tested.
 But who needs to burst their eardrums, anyway?
 This thing still gets plenty loud enough for music and gaming.
-It's a superb and conveniently cable-free headset that's still worth the money in 2024.
+It's a superb and conveniently cable-free headset that's still worth the money in 2025.

-Read our full HyperX Cloud Alpha Wireless review
+Read our full HyperX Cloud Alpha Wireless review.

 Best wired audiophile headphones for gaming